buabaj/buabaj/README.md

 - I love to chat about Python, Data and Intelligent systems, APIs and Anime :P

-- I am currently learning Golang and other computer science concepts
+- I am currently learning Golang, C++ and other computer science concepts

 - You can send me an email at **buabajerry@gmail.com**